Christian Bethancourt Preview, Player Props: Rays vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff ranks first in MLB with a collective 9.5 strikeouts per nine innings.
+- The Marlins pitching staff is No. 1 in MLB with a collective 9.5 strikeouts per nine innings.

-- The Marlins have a 4.20 team ERA that ranks 15th across all league pitching staffs.
+- The Marlins' 4.25 team ERA ranks 17th across all MLB pitching staffs.

-- In his most recent time out on Wednesday, the right-hander went 6 2/3 innings against the San Diego Padres, allowing four earned runs while surrendering seven hits.
+- His most recent appearance was on Wednesday, Aug.
+23 against the San Diego Padres, when the left-hander threw six scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.